Krish-Chandra/DL/README.md

 ####Books:

 - Add/update/delete books
-	- Currently, a book can have only one author, category, and publisher
+	- A book can have upto 3 authors and categories
+		- The app uses the CAdvancedArBehavior extension to implement this feature
 	- Before adding a book, atleast one author, category, and publisher need to be added to the system

 ####Authors, Publishers and Categories: